Josh Vaughan

-Joshua "Josh" Vaughan (born December 3, 1986) is a former American football running back.
+Joshua Vaughan (born December 3, 1986) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Richmond Spiders.
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2009.
-He played college football at Richmond.

-Vaughan has also been a member of the Jacksonville Jaguars, Carolina Panthers, Indianapolis Colts, Buffalo Bills and Atlanta Falcons.
+Vaughan was also a member of the Jacksonville Jaguars, Carolina Panthers, Indianapolis Colts, Buffalo Bills and Atlanta Falcons.

-Early years
+Early life

 Vaughan was born in Richmond, Virginia and attended Hermitage High School.
 He played basketball and football as a running back and linebacker.
 He averaged 12 yards per carry, rushed for ten touchdowns, and had 25 catches for 312 yards and four touchdowns.
 As a senior in 2004, he was named a first-team All-Colonial District running back and a second-team All-Colonial District linebacker.

 College career

 In 2005, Vaughan saw action in ten games as a true freshman.
 He suffered an ankle injury against James Madison, which limited his playing time.
 He recorded 57 carries for 203 rushing yards, caught five passes for 139 yards and a touchdown, including a 79-yard touchdown catch against Maine.
 He also saw action as a return specialist and returned five kickoffs for a total of 95 yards.
 In 2006, Vaughan played in all 11 games.
 He had 91 carries for 569 yards and five touchdowns which matched teammate 2007 All-American Tim Hightower's tally.
 He also caught 14 passes for 90 yards.
 In 2007, he carried 109 times for 723 yards and nine touchdowns.
 Vaughan filled in for leading rusher Tim Hightower after he was injured.
 Against Delaware, Vaughan delivered the game-winning touchdown in quintuple overtime.
 In 2008, he played as part of the Richmond team that would go on to win the Division I FCS National Championship.
 He played in all 16 games and led the team in rushing with 355 carries for 1,884 yards and 20 touchdowns.
 He also caught 19 passes for 67 yards.
 Vaughan led the team in scoring, with a total of 120 points.
 Vaughan was awarded first-team All-CAA honors.